Skip to content

 2023 $200 Canada Da Beers Ideal Heart in Proof 70.

-Low-value / common coins are probably better left raw/ungraded in the original government packaging and mid and high-value coins should be submitted to a grading service both to determine value and also to protect the coin.
-Savvy coin buyers should probably play both sides of the coin market, buying or "stacking" common silver or gold bullion and rounds, while also purchasing high-grade numismatic or collector coins.
-The main reason this is true is that the raw/bullion coins will almost always only be worth their intrinsic value, that is the value of the metal contained in the coin.
-If gold or silver drops 10%, you can expect your coin's value may drop 10%.
-This is not true for collector / numismatic coins as they have other values in addition to the intrinsic value of their metal including:
+The main reason this is true is that the raw/bullion coins will almost always only be worth their intrinsic value, that is, the value of the metal contained in the coin.
+If gold or silver drops 10%, your coin's value will fall 10%.
+This is not true for collector / numismatic coins as they have other values in addition to the intrinsic value of their metal, including:

 1. The mintage number (how many were produced)